ncyj823/ForgeTube/README.md

 ## Overview

 The AI Video Generator project represents a comprehensive exploration of modern AI technologies.
 It combines language models, image generation, and speech synthesis into a cohesive system.
-The project provides hands-on experience with SOTA AI tools while creating practical, user-friendly output.
+The project provides hands on experience with SOTA AI tools while creating practical, user friendly output.
 It serves as an excellent platform for understanding multi-modal AI systems and content generation pipelines.

 ## Running locally